andrewcmyers/roll/README.md

   of rolling 2 d4's.
 - `max 2 (3#d5)` : Return the largest 2 values after
   rolling three five-sided dice.
-- `char = 6#sum max 3 4#d6` : Define `char` to be the result of six trials
-  of the following: roll 4 six-sided dice and sum the 3 largest.
 - `min 2 (3#(if d6 < d6 then 1 else 2))` : Roll
   two dice.
 If the first is smaller, return 1, else 2.
 Do this three times and select the lowest two values.

+Roll also supports definitions, which can be loaded from a file:

+- `attribute = 3d6`
+- `char = 6#sum max 3 4#d6` : Define `char` to be the result of six trials
+  of the following: roll 4 six-sided dice and sum the 3 largest.